Edward Gerrard - 115 Years of Historic British Taxidermy

 A CONTEMPORANEOUS AFFAIR: THE BRITISH MUSEUM

-A list of donations of mammals and birds, recorded in the British Museum’s own book “The History of the Collections of Natural History, Volume II” printed in 1906, shows that Edward Gerrard Senior made contributions to the collections alongside some of the foremost naturalists and collectors of the day, including John Gould, and the 2nd Baron Walter Rothschild.
+A list of donations of mammals and birds, recorded in the British Museum’s own book “The History of the Collections of Natural History, Volume II” printed in 1906, shows that Edward Gerrard Senior made contributions to the collections alongside some of his contemporaries who were the foremost naturalists and collectors of the day, including John Gould, and the 2nd Baron Walter Rothschild.

 In 1872 Dr Gray, the head of the Zoology Department at the British Museum sadly died, and after this a concerted effort was made to increase the numbers of specimens in the zoology collection.

 Edward Gerrard Senior was well connected to the movers and shakers of the day.
 He was a friend of Darwin and was a member of the elite Linnean Society, as was Darwin.
 The Linnean Society of London was founded in 1878 and is the oldest extant natural history society in the world, existing solely for the furtherance of natural history.
-Mr Gerrard was also a buyer and purveyor of species that were being brought back from expeditions that took place as a result of the march of colonialism.
+Mr Gerrard was also a buyer and purveyor of species that were being brought back from expeditions that took place by members of the wealthy class.

 The range of locations from which the contributions from collectors and explorers came is staggering – it includes never before heard of lands and some very exotic locations including the River Amazon, Egypt, West Africa and Kathiawar, the Lower Congo, Angola and Benguela.
 Several of these contributions contained new species.
 As the years roll on, we can see how wide a footprint these collectors and agents had, and that they were exploring the world as never before.